Pattern Cutting For Sportswear.

 Sportswear has an increasingly technological aspect to it, that adds an extra dimension to pattern cutting and sample development.
 Every sport has its own special requirements.

 Some technical sportswear may involve a little more development than other types of clothing.
 The shape and fit have to be just right.
+That means making a sample, and if necessary, making a second sample to perfect the fit.

 If you are running round the block with a poorly cut running top, you may be totally unaware that the pattern has not been cut to allow for the complete free movement of the arm.